open-astro/rkdeveloptool/README.md

 > [!TIP]
 >  You will need a USB Type-C to USB-A 2.0 Male cable and no power cable connected to boot the ASIAIR into Loader mode.
-> 1. First plug the USB-C end into the ASIAIR
+> 1. First, plug the USB-C end into the ASIAIR
-> 2. Fold the Reset button down
+> 2. Hold the Reset button down
-> 3. No plug in the USB-A 2.0 Male cable to your linux computer
+> 3. Now plug in the USB-A 2.0 Male cable to your linux computer